nbatfai/SamuVocab/README.md

 # SamuVocab, exp.
 7, cognitive mental organs: MPU (Mental Processing Unit), acquiring higher-order knowledge

-The agent learns and recognizes a vocabulary of 20 words.
+- The agent learns and recognizes a vocabulary of 20 words.
 It is shown in video at https://youtu.be/KGUrMSvD4RI
+- The agent learns and recognizes a vocabulary of 1200 words.

 ## Usage